rickmcgeer/bearborg-jupyter-ai/README.md

 ## Setup

-Authentication for CBorg is provided via your API key, which must be defined as an environment variable CBORG_API_KEY:
+Authentication for BearBorg is provided via your API key, which must be defined as an environment variable LITELLM_API_KEY:

 ```bash
 export CBORG_API_KEY="sk-..."